Division of Nephrology

 Year Two

-The second year is primarily a research/ambulatory care year.
-However, the second year fellows will be responsible for covering the above rotations when the first year fellows take vacation, emergency leave or are otherwise not working.
+The second year fellows will be responsible for covering clinical rotations when the first-year fellows take ABIM exams, vacations, emergency leave or are otherwise not working

 Research Experience

 During the second year, fellows participate in either a basic science or clinical research project.
-Research is expected to consume approximately 65% of the second year fellow’s time.
+Research is expected to consume approximately 40% of the second year fellow’s time.
 Fellows are to present their data every four months during the year during a basic science/research conference.
 Fellows are expected to write at least one abstract or other scholarly project (case report, literature review, etc.) during their second year.
 Presentation at scientific meetings is encouraged.
+We Also Mandate our fellow to take on a Quality Improvement initiative in our division which drastically improves their experience toward efficient and empathic care.

 Second Year Fellows